blueberry-101/catspace/README.md

-a social media platform with secure authentication, user profiles, post and comment management, media uploads, and follow/unfollow features.
+A social media platform with secure authentication, user profiles, post and comment management, media uploads, and follow/unfollow features.
 Included a Django admin panel for easy content and user management.

 <p align="center">